omonimus1/blog-jade-rubick/content/posts/2021-02-06--three-anti-patterns-for-project-management/index.md

 ## Thank you

 Many experienced engineering leaders give helpful feedback on early drafts of this post.
 Thank you to [Seth Falcon](https://www.linkedin.com/in/sethfalcon/), [Bjorn Freeman-Benson](https://www.linkedin.com/in/bjornfreemanbenson/) and [Kenichi Nakamura](https://www.linkedin.com/in/kenichi/) for numerous structural and content suggestions that made this post stronger and more focused.
 And thank you to [Brent Miller](https://www.linkedin.com/in/foliosus/), [Davy Stevenson](https://www.linkedin.com/in/davystevenson/), and [Darin Swanson](https://www.linkedin.com/in/darinswanson/) for their improvements!
+[Sarah Madden](https://twitter.com/1tsS4r) helped me with some awkward language, thank you!

 _Image by <a href="https://pixabay.com/users/mhy-333962/">István Mihály</a> from <a href="https://pixabay.com/">Pixabay</a>_